QResearch Information for Patients

 Q: How is the information given to researchers?

 A: The information is given to researchers, who are approved by the QResearch team based at the University of Nottingham, in the form of tables.
 Approved researchers are employed by UK universities and the team always includes at least one medically qualified doctor.
 No personal information (your name, address etc.) can be given to the researchers because QResearch does not have this information.

 Q: Who runs QResearch?

-A: QResearch is managed by the chief medical officer of EMIS – the company who supplies your GP with their computers – and a Professor of General Practice at Nottingham University.
+A: QResearch is managed by the Chief Medical Officer of EMIS Health– the company who supplies your GP with their computers – and a Professor of General Practice at Nottingham University.
 QResearch has an Advisory Board made up of medical professionals and patient representatives.
 The Advisory Board ensures that the system is run ethically and is accountable.

 Q: Does anyone profit financially from the use of my information?

-A: No. Apart from the computer technicians who are paid by Nottingham University, no one is paid for their role in QResearch.
+A: No. Apart from the computer technicians and research staff who are paid by Nottingham University, no one is paid for their role in QResearch.
 QResearch reimburses reasonable expenses for members of its advisory board, covering cost of travel and attendance at meetings.

 More detailed information on QResearch and the results of research projects can be obtained from our website: www.qresearch.org.

 Originally drafted by Terence Wiseman, Patient Representative, QResearch Advisory Board and last updated August 2015.
 Last reviewed December 2017